geometryprocessing/scanner-sim/index.md

 # Dataset

 Our dataset consists of the following parts.
-The files are hosted on NYU digital archive.
+The files are hosted on our [NYU digital archive site](https://archive.nyu.edu/handle/2451/62251).
 If you notice download problems, try to limit the amount of concurrent downloads.